apache/calcite-avatica/site/_docs/security.md

 ### SPNEGO

-For information on building SPNEGO support by hand, consult [RFC-4559](https://tools.ietf.org/html/rfc4559) which describes how the authentication handshake, through use of the "WWW-authenticate=Negotiate" HTTP header, is used to authenticate a client.
+For information on building SPNEGO support by hand, consult [RFC-4559](https://tools.ietf.org/html/rfc4559) which describes how the authentication handshake, through use of the `WWW-Authenticate=Negotiate` HTTP header, is used to authenticate a client.
+Prior to Avatica 1.20.0, this handshake is done for every HTTP call to the Avatica server.

+Starting in Avatica 1.20.0, Avatica was updated to use a newer version of Jetty which includes the ability to perform one SPNEGO-based authentication handshake but then set a cookie which can be used to re-identify the client without performing subsequent SPNEGO handshakes.

+This is a notable change because it will effectively reduce the number of HTTP calls that an Avatica client has to make to the server which, for often results in a near 2x performance improvement (as there is a lower-bound of 1's of milliseconds per HTTP call).
+However, if the cookie is compromised, another client could potentially access Avatica as the user for whom the cookie was set for.
+Because of this, it is important to configure the Avatica server to [use TLS](#tls) to authenticate its clients.

+See more information in [CALCITE-4152](https://issues.apache.org/jira/browse/CALCITE-4152).

 ### Password-based